-I used to lament the tugs-of-war so commonly experienced within my spirit.
-But my perspective is changing.
-I’m learning to appreciate that much of the tension within me is actually a gift — a privilege born out of a growing relationship with my Lord and Savior.
+I used to lament the tugs-of-war so commonly experienced in my life and within my spirit.
+But, many years ago, my perspective started changing.
+I’m learning to appreciate that much of the tension within me is actually a gift — a privilege born out of a growing relationship with my Lord and Savior through adversity.
 Why can I say that?
 Consider these verses with me:

 So I find this law at work: Although I want to do good, evil is right there with me.
 For in my inner being I delight in God’s law; but I see another law at work in me, waging war against the law of my mind and making me a prisoner of the law of sin at work within me.
 What a wretched man I am!
 Who will rescue me from this body that is subject to death?
 Thanks be to God, who delivers me through Jesus Christ our Lord!
 Romans 7:21-25 (NIV)